Victor Wong (actor, born 1927): Personal life

 Wong was married four times: to Olive Thurman Wong (daughter of civil rights activist Howard Thurman), Carol Freeland, Robin Goodfellow, and Dawn Rose.
 He had two daughters, Emily and Heather, and three sons, Anton, Lyon, and Duncan.
 His children Emily and Anton were from his first marriage to Olive Thurman.

 His son, musician Lyon Wong, died in 1986 after being attacked by a young man while walking home in Sacramento.
 Wong was asked to film the prologue scene for Big Trouble in Little China shortly after Lyon's wake; after shooting the scene, Wong suffered his first stroke.
 At approximately the same time, Wong met and befriended Dawn Rose, who was an artist in Locke; they married in 1998 and together they purchased a former restaurant and store completed in 1913 in Walnut Grove, planning to open an art gallery and teahouse there in 2001.

 Death

-On September 11, 2001, Wong and his wife Dawn Rose spent the day trying to get news of Wong's sons, who lived in New York City (they were unharmed).
-After she went to sleep, Wong stayed up to continue following the news; he died of myocardial infarction at some point during the early hours of September 12, 2001.
+On September 11, 2001, Wong and his wife Dawn Rose spent the day trying to get news of their sons who were in New York City during the September 11 attacks (who were found to be unharmed).
+After Rose went to sleep, Wong stayed up to continue following the news of the September 11 attacks.
+He died of a heart attack at some point during the early hours of September 12, 2001.
 He was 74.